SAINT ANDREWS, N.B.

-While I was visiting Saint Andrews, New Brunswick last month I felt it could be known as "One of the Best Little Loyalist Towns In Canada'.
-It was mapped out at the close of the American Revolution when United Empire Loyalists arrived in Canada with a gridiron street plan designed for a British colonial town, settled by them, and has retained examples of their heritage.
+While I was visiting Saint Andrews, New Brunswick last month I felt it could be known as a fine example of a town settled by Loyalists.
+The town was named for the patron saint of Scotland, Saint Andrew the Apostle, reflecting a common colonial practice to name places after religious figures.
+It was mapped out at the close of the American Revolution with a gridiron street plan designed for a British colonial town, settled by United Empire Loyalists, and has retained examples of their heritage.
 The present population is about 2,000 and has grown in recent years.

-Street names remind you of the town's connection to the Loyalists, like Carleton Street , named after Sir Guy Carleton, who oversaw the evacuation of Loyalist refugees from New York at end of the American Revolution.
+Street names remind you of the town's connection to the Loyalists, like Carleton Street , named after Sir Guy Carleton, who oversaw the evacuation of Loyalist refugees from New York at the end of the American Revolution.
+Parr Street was named after John Parr, Governor of Nova Scotia (which originally included New Brunswick) from 1782 - 1791 during time Loyalists settled Saint Andrews.

 The families of the Loyalists who settled Saint Andrews remained loyal and at the beginning of the War of 1812 built a blockhouse to defend against American attack.
 It is a National Heritage Site open to visit during the summer.
 The blockhouse was one of three built by local residents and is Canada's last surviving one from the War.